 I have to throw in a little warning here: I had a brain fart and purchased tattoo paper made for laser printers.
 I have an inkjet printer.
 Also, that annoying light is flashing on my printer saying it’s time for more color ink.
 So your results will most likely be much better if you use the correct paper and aren’t running low on ink.

 The nice part is that this is a super quick project.
 Pull in your favorite SVG files.
 I’m using my Halloween SVG Bundle, but any SVG or PNG will work great.

 Set up your media size to fit your printer, for me this is letter size.
 I turned on my print border so I can make sure to not cut off any of the designs.
 Fill the page with fun SVG designs.
 I opted to fussy cut mine instead of adding a cut border.
 You can certainly do this, you’ll just want to cut after applying the sticky adhesive.
 You’ll need to play with your cut settings to cut through both layers.

 Once you have your page filled, select all the designs (Ctrl + A) and group them together (Ctrl + G).
 Now mirror your design and delete the original.

 Send your page to the printer and then apply the adhesive sheet.
 Per the directions that came with the tattoo paper, it suggests drying the ink before applying the adhesive sheet when using an inkjet printer.
 I dried mine with my heat gun.
-If you're patient, wait the hour for it to dry so your page doesn't warp.
+If you’re patient, wait an hour for it to dry so your page doesn’t warp.
 This will make adding the adhesive much easier.